peppelorum/DiscountService/Readme.md

 ## Initial idea and (maybe proper) to solve this problem

 My intial idea was to build a micro service architecture based on Azure Functions (or AWS Lambda).
 Each endpoint would be an Azure Function responsible for one task and one task only, creating and retrieving discount codes.
 But due to difficulties with getting Azure credentials for the specific functions I had to scrap this idea.
 If I had more time to making this as a proper product this would be the way to go.
-One way of optmizing this idea would be to write some simple Rust functions and deploy it to AWS Lambda.
-One easy way of optimnzing the creation of discount codes would be to offload that part to a worker, so the post API would just create a new message in a broker queue and the be done.

 ## How to get started